daminisatya/daminisatya.github.io/_posts/2016-07-17-OpenSourceContribution.md

 ## Verify and track down a reported bug

 You can also go through the bug tracking system and help improve existing trouble tickets.
 Find a bug and see if you can reproduce it on your system.
 This can be invaluable to the developers trying to narrow down the cause of a problem.

+## Write an example for the documentation

+Few developers are eager to write documentation, but it’s critical to the success of open source projects.
+What’s the first thing you look for when exploring a new project?
+The documentation.
+And what’s the first thing you look for in that documentation?
+Examples of how to use it.
+It’s easy to come up with examples for the documentation if you’ve been using the software for a while.
+For projects related to programming, such as a library or a framework, create a simple example that shows a common use case of the code.
+In many cases, you can take working code of your own, extract the most interesting parts, and you have a real-world example to help new users understand quickly.